nandorojo/expo-firestore-offline-persistence/README.md

 ## Credit

-I'd like to thank @nnatter, @brettz9, and @bulby97 for contributing to the gist that led to the creation of this library.
+I'd like to thank @zwily, @nnatter, @brettz9, and @bulby97 for contributing to the gist that led to the creation of this library.

 For more background on their great work: https://gist.github.com/zwily/e9e97e0f9f523a72c24c7df01d889482